panza238/Python_Journeyman/Chapter01/readme01.md

 # README Chapter01

+#### Remember to set the PYTHONPATH env variable
+The PYTHONPATH environment variable is a list of paths that are added to sys.path when Python starts.

 #### Relative imports are cool... but to be used with care!

 #### You can make executable directories and .zip files!